 - 2 teaspoons sugar

 Heat oil in a large saucepan.
-Add cabbage and sauté until coated.
+Add cabbage and sautรฉ until coated.
 Stir in the remaining ingredients and bring to a boil.
-Simmer, covered, 20 minutes or longer, occasionally stirring, until sauce reduces, and cabbage is tender.
+Simmer, covered, for 20 minutes or longer, occasionally stirring, until the sauce reduces and the cabbage is tender.

 Oil really does matter when frying foods.
 You want to use an oil that can tolerate high heat.
-I use avocado oil because that is one of the healthier oils to use.
+I use avocado oil because that is one of the healthier oils.

-Yes, you can bake German Schnitzel it just might not have as crispy of a crust as when you pan fry it.
-Follow directions in the recipe, but place breaded meat into a baking dish.
+Yes, you can bake German Schnitzel.
+It just might not have as crispy of a crust as when you pan-fried it.
+Follow the directions in the recipe, but place breaded meat into a baking dish.

-To bake the schnitzel, preheat oven to 400º F and cook for 16-18 minutes.
+To bake the schnitzel, preheat oven to 400ยบ F and cook for 16-18 minutes.
 Turn once in the middle of baking.
-If the gluten free panko is golden brown and the internal temperature of the pork is 145º F then it is done.
+If the gluten free panko is golden brown and the internal temperature of the pork is 145ยบ F, then it is done.

 Yes, you can prepare gluten free schnitzel ahead of time.
-If you want to have all the schnitzel ready and breaded but don’t want to fry it until later in the day that is okay.
-Simply follow directions and store in the refrigerator until you are ready to fry.
+That is okay if you want to have all the schnitzel ready and breaded but donโt want to fry it until later.
+Follow the directions and store in the refrigerator until you are ready to fry.

-Before you beginning frying the German schnitzel, let it sit at room temperature for a little bit.
+Before you begin frying the German schnitzel, let it sit at room temperature for a bit.
 The schnitzel will last 1-2 days in the fridge.

 Whenever you store schnitzel, it needs to be in an airtight container to prevent freezer burn and to keep it fresh longer.